• Skip to primary navigation

 Although the picking technique and taste might differ, the fundamental difference is their utilization.

-In addition to the differences mentioned above between pitted and unpitted olives, it’s worth noting that pit-removed varieties need specific preservatives to sustain their flavor and texture over time.
+In addition to the differences mentioned above between pitted and unpitted olives, pit-removed varieties need specific preservatives to sustain their flavor and texture over time.

 While unpitted ones enhance their quality with a light application of saltwater brine method generally called 'cured.